mrjamesriley/instagram-shop-by-snapppt/readme.txt

 == Frequently Asked Questions ==

+= What does this plugin add to Wordpress/WooCommerce? =

+Wordpress - this plugin makes it easy for you to make use of your Snapppt shoppable embed on any page or blog post of your website.
+You’ll see a button added to the toolbar of the page editor, which when clicked, allows you to select the Snapppt Embed type (i.e Grid, Stacked or, Carousel) you would like, and then inserts the corresponding shortcode into the content.

+WooCommerce - if you are using the WooCommerce plugin for your store, this plugin will automatically insert the Snapppt Conversion code on the 'Thank you' page, displayed once an order has been placed.
+This allows you to track your customers’ conversion data on your Snapppt Analytics page, providing insight into your stores performance, and the impact of media used via Snapppt on your store’s success.

 = How do I get started? =

 We’ve put together a step-by-step [getting started guide](http://www.getsnapppt.com/getting-started-guide) to help answer the most commonly asked questions we get.